almostEric/FrozenWasteland/README.md

 ![Probably Not(e)](./doc/pn.png)

-- This is a probablistic quantizer that will use weighted probabilities to quantize note to a scale
+- This is a probabilistic quantizer that will use weighted probabilities to quantize note to a scale
 - This is based on the ideas of Dieter Stubler
 - Input voltage is first quantized to nearest note
 - Spread Control allows other notes to be possibly chosen